simone-contorno/rt-assignment-2/README.md

 There are 3 packets:
 <ul>
     <li>second_assignment: contains the map of the circuit;</li>
-    <li>second_assignemnt_node: contains 2 sources file .cpp
+    <li>second_assignement_node: contains 2 sources file .cpp
         <ul>
-            <li>robot.cpp: controls the robot to follow the ciruit avoiding the borders; for this task it read data from laser scanners;</li>
+            <li>robot.cpp: controls the robot to follow the ciruit avoiding the borders; for this task it reads data from laser scanners;</li>
             <li>robot_controller.cpp: provides the user interface to digit commands.</li>
         </ul>
     </li>